sophiacofone/valorant_omnic/preprocess/preprocess.md

 <img src="../imgs/post_norm_round_length.png" alt="win ratio map" width="400"/>

 ### Parsing
 Since the higher levels of the data-tree were essentailly summaries of the deeper levels, in order to extract the information I needed I decided to start my parsing at the "source", the `'statistics'` node.
 I also maintained the `'user_id'` information in case it became relevant in the future.
-All of this preprocessing is done in `parsing/norm_round_spikesplit.py` abd `preprocess/ability_remap.py`.
+All of this preprocessing is done in `parsing/norm_round_spikesplit.py` and `preprocess/ability_remap.py`.
 The process is as follows:

 #### Flattening
 1. Dropped the all cols besides 'statistics' and 'user_id'